James Brindley Nicolson

-Wing Commander Eric James Brindley Nicolson, VC, DFC (29 April 1917 – 2 May 1945) was a fighter pilot in the Royal Air Force and a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+James Brindley Eric Nicolson, VC, DFC (29 April 1917 – 2 May 1945) was a fighter pilot and wing commander in the Royal Air Force during the Second World War.
+He was a recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces, for his actions in August 1940 during the Battle of Britain.

 Early life

-Eric James Brindley Nicolson was born in Hampstead, London, on 29 April 1917, and was educated at Yardley Court and Tonbridge School.
-In 1935 Nicolson began work as an engineer at Ricardo Engines.
-In 1936 he joined the Royal Air Force, with the service number 39329.
-After his training he joined No. 72 Squadron in 1937 and later moved to No. 249 Squadron in 1940.
+James Brindley Eric Nicolson was born in Hampstead, London, on 29 April 1917.
+He studied at Yardley Court and Tonbridge School.
+In 1935, Nicolson began his career as an engineer at Ricardo Engines.
+In 1936, he joined the Royal Air Force, with the service number 39329.
+After his training, he joined No. 72 Squadron in 1937 and later moved to No. 249 Squadron in 1940.

 Second World War

 Nicolson was 23 years old and a flight lieutenant in No. 249 Squadron during the Second World War when he was awarded the Victoria Cross.
-On 16 August 1940 having taken off from RAF Boscombe Down near Salisbury, Nicolson's Hawker Hurricane was almost certainly fired on by the Messerschmitt Bf 109 of Heinz Bretnutz of II./JG 53, who returned to base with claims for two Hurricanes following this action.
+On 16 August 1940 having taken off from RAF Boscombe Down near Salisbury, Nicolson's Hawker Hurricane was fired on by the Messerschmitt Bf 110's.
 Nicolson's engine was damaged and the petrol tank set alight.
-As he struggled to leave the blazing machine he saw another Messerschmitt, and managing to get back into the bucket seat, pressed the firing button and continued firing until the enemy plane dived away to destruction.
-Not until then did he bail out, and he was able to open his parachute in time to land safely in a field.
+As he struggled to leave the blazing machine, he saw another Messerschmitt, managed to get back into the bucket seat, pressed the firing button, and continued firing until the enemy plane dived away to destruction.
+He was able to open his parachute in time to land safely in a field.
 On his descent, he was fired on by members of the Home Guard, who ignored his cry of being a RAF pilot.